linux-chenxing/linux-chenxing.org/index.md

 ### Infinity IP camera family

 #### [Infinity1](infinity1)

+- IP camera chips with video encoder and camera interface

 - [MSC313](infinity1#msc313) - Cortex A7 + 64MB DDR2 in a QFN80
 - [MSC313D](infinity1#msc313d) - Probably a Cortex A7 + 128MB DDR3 in a BGA